Episode Preview with TTI's Jerry Ullman (audio, 32s):

 Bernie Fette (Host) (00:00):

-Welcome.
+Hello.
 This is Thinking Transportation.
-Stories about how we get ourselves and the things we need from Point A to Point B, and all that can happen in between.
-I’m Bernie Fette with the Texas A&M Transportation Institute.
+Conversations about how we get ourselves and the things we need from one place to another.
+I’m Bernie Fette, with the Texas A&M Transportation Institute.

 Bernie Fette (00:31):